Stratus fractus fluctus (St fra flu)

 There’s a lot of evidence in the picture that the cloud is broken up into many pieces.
 It’s not very uniform.
 You can almost describe it as scuddy.

 You guessed it.
-This stratus cloud would pass off as an example of the fractus cloud species.
+This stratus cloud would pass off as an example of the fractus cloud species .

 Cloud Varieties.
 Stratus clouds are associated with only three cloud varieties.
 Opacus (darkened and blocking out the sun, translucidus (thin and allowing the sun to shine through), and undulatus (waving, undulating, and rolling).
 The cloud isn’t between us and the sun.

-Based on our perspective of it, it wouldn’t be fair to classify it as either opacus or translucidus.
-The cloud has some wavelike features (more on that next!) but it’s not wavelike or undulating like you’d normally see in the undulatus cloud variety.
+Based on our perspective of it, it wouldn’t be fair to classify it as either opacus or translucidus. ) but it’s not wavelike or undulating like you’d normally see in the undulatus cloud variety.
+In this case, there aren’t any cloud varieties associated with this example.

 Supplementary Features.
 Stratus clouds can be associated with two cloud features: fluctus and praecipitatio.
 There isn’t any precipitation associated with this cloud, so precipitatio is out.
 But check out the top of the cloud layer.

 Do you see those breaking wave features?
 This is known as Kelvin-Helmholtz instability, which means that the layer of air above the cloud is moving faster than the cloud, causing a crashing wave formation.
+Lucky us!

+Cloud Accessories & Other Clouds.
+Stratus clouds can be formed by waterfalls (cataractagenitus), human activity like factories (homogenitus) and even forest evaporation (silvagenitus), but these classifications don’t apply in this case.
 This week, the classification of the cloud pictured was determined with the cloud type (stratus cloud) and working our way through its subtypes to arrive at our final classification: Stratus fractus fluctus (St fra flu).